Engineering

 The key insight: you don't need a 70-billion-parameter model to detect that someone is trying to override system instructions.
 You need a well-trained classifier with the right architecture.

-Our 5-Model Ensemble Architecture
+Our Multi-Model Ensemble Architecture

-Instead of one massive LLM, we run five specialized classifiers in parallel.
+Instead of one massive LLM, we run multiple specialized classifiers in parallel.
 Each model is an expert at detecting a specific category of threat, and together they cover a surface area that no single model can match.

 The Models